Is It Bad To Lose Weight During Pregnancy

 Lucky for you, being pregnant does not necessarily mean you have to give up your workout routine!
 Unless specifically told otherwise by your obstetrician, it’s safe for you to take part in physical activity.
 However, please be sure to take all of the necessary precautions.
 And double check what you are used to doing is still safe.

 Exercising three to five times a week will help you keep a healthy weight during your pregnancy.
 As a baseline, you should always drink plenty of water before and after working out.
 Attire is also very important.
 So make sure to wear an appropriate sports bra and other clothing items to prevent becoming overheated.
 You should always avoid contact sports.
-You can check the ACOG site to read more on the subject.
+You can check the ACOG site to read more on the subject of exercise during pregnancy.

 Eat a healthy pregnancy diet.